Our fees are among the lowest in the country

 If you've been receiving the minimum payment from your Income account, this will automatically change to the new minimum from 1 July 2020.

-You can change, reduce, or stop your Income account payments at any time in Member Online.
+You can change your Income account payments at any time in Member Online.

 The table below shows the temporary rates for Retirement Income accounts and Transition to Retirement Income accounts, as well as the minimum withdrawal percentages that would normally apply.